Thoothukudi district: Agriculture

 Paddy is the most cultivated crop in most of the villages like Uzhakkudi, Vallanadu, Aarumugamangalam, Palayakayal, Thiruvaikundam, Sattankulam and Tiruchendur taluks.
 Cumbu, Cholam, Kuthiraivali and other pulses are raised in the dry tracts of Kovilpatti, Vilathikulam, Nagalapuram Ottapidaram, and Thoothukudi taluks.
 Cotton is cultivated in Kovilpatti, Ottapidaram and Thoothukudi Taluks.
 Groundnut cultivation is undertaken in Kovilpatti, Tiruchendur, and Sattankulam taluks.
 Groundnut cake is being used as manure and cattle feed.
 Nagalapuram makes its economy to be solely dependent agriculture.
 Sugarcane and Plantain (Banana) are cultivated on a large scale along the stretch of Uzhakkudi.
 Banana and Beetel cultivation is more prominent in villages like Aarumugamanagalam and Yeral.
 Also vegetables like tomato, chillies, brinjal, lady's finger, beans are cultivated in village of Uzhakkudi.
 Summers are made use to cultivate cotton on a smaller scale.
 Main business of this area is dry chilly, cholam, cumbu, wood charcoal, etc.

 With 35% share, the district is the top producer of Cumbu in Tamil Nadu.
 Palmyrah trees are grown mostly in Tiruchendur, Srivaikundam, Sattankulam and Vilathikulam taluks.
 Jaggery is produced from palmyrah juice; the production of jaggery is the main occupation of the people of Tiruchendur and Sattankulam taluks.
 Banana and other vegetables are raised in Srivaikundam and Tiruchendur taluks.

 Salt production

 The district constitutes 70 percent of the total salt production of Tamil Nadu and 30 percent of that of India.
-Tamil Nadu is the second largest producer of Salt in India next to Gujarat.
+Tamil Nadu is the second largest producer of salt in India next to Gujarat.

 Transport

 National Highway 45B, 7A and State Highways SH-32,33,40,44,75,76,77,93,176 connect to other parts of the State.
 Government buses connect the district with other parts of state.
 Thoothukudi and Kovilpatti railway station are the major stations of Indian Railways.
 V.O.
 Chidambaranar Port Authority in the district was declared as the tenth major seaport in India also provides container services.
-Tuticorin Airport is situated at Vaigaikulam and currently has flights to and from Chennai and Bengaluru.
+Thoothukudi Airport is situated at Vaigaikulam and currently has flights to and from Chennai and Bengaluru.